About Cecily Longo, Licensed Marriage and Family Therapist:

 4. If you opt to have a billing statement submitted to your insurance.
 Insurance companies typically require a mental health diagnosis and information about your treatment.

 For Parents: If you are a parent seeking help for your teenager, it is important to note that teenagers are entitled to confidentiality, but parents will receive ongoing general updates about your teen's progress.
 Parent-teen coaching is almost always integrated into your teenager's treatment.
 If you are a parent seeking help for your teen who struggles with self-injury or suicidal ideation, you will be a very important part of your child's safety planning and healthy coping skills agreements.

-Rates are $125 per 50 minute appointment for individual sessions, and $150 for couples and families.
-I offer a sliding scale based on financial need.
+Out of pocket rates are $125 per 50 minute appointment for individual sessions, and $150 for couples and families.
+I may offer a sliding scale based on financial need, although these spaces fill up quickly.
 Cash, Check, Paypal or Venmo Accepted.

 -Cecily Longo, Licensed Marriage and Family Therapist, MFC#86591